jbalooshie/buspi/README.md

 ## Setup

-Follow these steps to setup this project on your own Raspberry Pi and LED matrix
+Follow these steps to setup this project on your own Raspberry Pi and LED matrix.

 ### Raspberry Pi OS Install